 Mathematics is the study of asking “why?”

 If you’re someone who enjoys finding the answer to a problem or gets excitement by learning something for the first time, math might be for you.
 Several fields of mathematics have been created just because someone asked, “What if I do this instead?” or “Why does that work?”
-As math majors, we are encouraged to ask these questions even if the professor knows the answer, because it drives creativity and intuition.
+At Clarkson, math majors are encouraged to ask these questions even if the professor knows the answer, because it drives creativity and intuition.

 The best example I can give of this is Femat’s Last Theorem.
 In the mid 1600s, a mathematician named Pierre de Fermat proposed a problem that went 300 years without a solution: Are there solutions to the generalized Pythagorean Theorem?
 That is, can we find three numbers x, y, and z such that xn+yn=zn for n>2?
 Try it with cube numbers!
 See if you can find a solution!
 (Spoiler alert: you won’t)